Daniel-M/Daniel-M/README.md

 ## 📝 Intermittent Blogger, Consistent Programmer

-While I may not have the luxury of blogging consistently, my occasional insights into the world of computer programming can be found at http://daniel-m.github.io.
+While I may not have the luxury of blogging consistently, my occasional insights into the world of computer programming can be found at [http://daniel-m.github.io](http://daniel-m.github.io/blog).
 For a deeper dive into my professional journey, research, and coding projects, explore my various social media platforms linked there.

 ## 👉 What's on My Plate Now?

-I'm intrigued by the ["nownownow" philosophy](https://nownownow.com/about).
+I'm intrigued by the ["nownownow" philosophy](https://nownownow.com/about), in summary I'm doing these,

+- Trying to keep up with Calisthenics for fitness and general wellness
+- Studying an amazing book on Topology, [Introduction to Topology by Gamelin and Green](https://a.co/d/3ftQrGR)
+- Learning [NextJS](https://nextjs.org/) and [TailwindCSS](https://tailwindcss.com/) to build a web app
+- Delivering value at [Titan Intake](https://www.titanintake.com) as fullstack developer in ReactJS(Typescript), NodeJS (Typescript), and Python

 ### 💻 Workplace